Basis of consolidation

 Sales comprise the amount receivable in the ordinary course of business, net of value added and sales taxes, for goods and services provided.
-Sales are recognised at the point or points at which the Group has performed its obligations in connection with the contractual terms of the sales agreement primarily at the point of delivering to the customer, and in exchange obtains the right to consideration.
+Sales are recognised at the point or points at which the Group has performed its obligations in connection with the contractual terms of the sales agreement, and in exchange obtains the right to consideration.

 (b) Interest income

-Interest income is recognised on a time-proportion basis using the effective interest rate method.
+Interest income is recognised on a time-proportion basis using the effective interest method.